 The Auld Alliance would hold strong during the Scottish wars of Independence and the French 100 years’ war, with both fighting the English in the 14th century.

-After a disastrous battle of Agincourt against the English, it was Joan of Arc who would seize the mantle and lead the French troops.
-As she marched into Orléans on her way to confront the English, it was with a guard unit made of Scottish soldiers.
+As she marched into the city of Orléans on her way to confront the English, it was with a guard unit made of Scottish soldiers.

 Legend has it that there were bagpipers to accompany her, playing Hey Tuttie Tatie that was supposedly also played for Robert the Bruce towards the battle at Bannockburn.